Bhavya312007/Repo-Desk/README.md

 # Repo Desk

 ## Description
-**Repo Desk** is a comprehensive platform designed to help you manage and interact with your repositories effortlessly.
-Built with PHP and integrated with PHPExcel, Repo Desk provides an intuitive interface to handle everything from repository data management to user authentication.
+**Repo Desk** is a comprehensive platform designed to help you manage and interact with database containg marksheet distribution record.
+Built with PHP and integrated with PHPExcel, Repo Desk provides an intuitive interface to handle everything from data management to user authentication.

 ## Features
 - **Repository Management**: Easily organize, manage, and access your repositories.